Shipping to CT

 Primitivo is bold and fruit-forward, with a luxurious texture that makes it an ideal choice for both colder months and barbecue season, pairing beautifully with hearty, warming dishes and char-grilled favorites.

-Where Is Primitivo Grown?
+Where is the Primitivo Grape Grown?

 While Primitivo originated in Croatia, where it’s known as Tribidrag, its spiritual home is in southern Italy, particularly the Puglia region.
 With its ideal climate for grape cultivation, Puglia has been producing Primitivo wines for centuries.